yellowmessenger/documentation/docs/cookbooks/insights/botagentfedback.md

 ##  3. Customize user feedback flow on studio

-The above-mentioned default feedback method will work only on your website chatbot.
+> The above-mentioned default feedback methods will work only on your **website chatbot**.

 You can create flows in Studio to manually collect user feedback (from the bot interaction) for two use cases:
 1. Collect CSAT feedback for other channels like WhatsApp, Facebook, etc. after an inbox live agent interaction.
 2. Customize your feedback parameters.
 The feedback node collects only the rating and comments from the user.
 If you want to collect other details, like "which product would you likely recommend to your friends," you can use this method.